 If You're Buying

-This is genuinely one of the best buyer's markets we've seen in years.
-You have more homes to choose from, prices are lower than they were a year ago, and sellers are often willing to negotiate.
-The 10% sales-to-active ratio means you're not competing against a pile of other offers like we saw in 2021–2022.
+This is genuinely one of the best buyer's markets in years.
+There are more homes to choose from, prices are lower than they were a year ago, and sellers are often willing to negotiate.
+The 10% sales-to-active ratio means buyers aren't competing against a pile of other offers like the bidding wars of 2021–2022.

 If you've been pre-approved and waiting on the sidelines, this window — before the spring market heats up — could be a smart time to move.
 Interest rates have come down from their peaks, and there's good value to be had especially in the townhouse and apartment segments.